Five things to know about omicron, new COVID-19 ‘variant of concern’ - NewsBreak

 U.S. restricts travel to southern Africa

-U.S. senior administration officials said Friday the U.S. would restrict travel to eight African countries starting Monday due to the variant.
+U.S. senior administration officials said Friday the U.S. would restrict travel to eight African countries starting Monday due to the variant.5 best Black Friday deals under $100

 The countries affected are South Africa, Botswana, Zimbabwe, Namibia, Lesotho, Eswatini, Mozambique and Malawi.